flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 # Nose Wheel and Tiller Operation

 We have introduced a feature for using the tiller to steer the nose wheel independently of the rudder.
-As Microsoft Flight Simulator does not natively supports this feature yet we had to become creative to build a solution for this.
+As Microsoft Flight Simulator does not natively support this feature yet we had to become creative to build a solution for this.

 {--

-Therefore this feature is deactivated per default.
+Therefore this feature is deactivated by default.
 Before the tiller steering can be used it needs to be mapped to a controller input and activated in the flyPad Settings.

 --}